Frequently asked questions

 All the feedback from our phase two consultation is being reviewed, recorded and carefully considered alongside as we develop our proposals further.

-So everyone can see the key themes and issues from the consultation, we’ll prepare and publish a summary of the feedback from our phase two consultation later this year.
+So everyone can see the key themes and issues from the consultation, we’ll prepare and publish a summary of the feedback from our phase two consultation shortly.

 What was the outcome of your 2024 consultation?